Last Updated — 9 June 2026

 These images are taken directly from Irish Rail's own PC2 Project Report (Section 12.2, November 2025).
 They show all eight options assessed and the scoring table Irish Rail used to choose Option 7.

-All eight depot access road options shown on aerial map
+All eight depot access road options shown on aerial map — click to enlarge

 Figure 12-8 — PC2 Project Report